ALAADROID/CaesarCipher/README.md

 # Caesar Cipher Encryption & Decryption in C

-This project implements the Caesar Cipher, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions in the alphabet.
+This project implements the **Caesar Cipher**, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions in the alphabet.

 ## Features
 ✅ Encrypts text using the Caesar Cipher algorithm.